zordius/badge-render/README.md

 **Options: Scale the html and png**

-This feature is supported by updating CSS in template.
+This feature is supported by updating PhantomJS zoomFactor.

 ```sh
 badge-render examples/all_browsers_pass.json lib/index.html --png examples/scale.png --scale 0.5